tle003/Schoenus-phylogeny/README.md

-# A phylogeny of _Schoenus_ L. (Cyperaceae, Tribe Schoeneae)
+# Assessing the biogeographic history and diversification patterns of the austral temperate genus _Schoenus_

+_Elliott, T.L., van Mazijk, R., Muthaphuli, N., Barrett, R.L., Wilson, K.L., Bruhl, J.J. and Muasya, A.M._

-Here are publicly available data and code for a publication in prep.
+This repository contains publicly available data and code for an article in preparation for publication in _Journal of Systematics and Evolution_